Summer Term - Year 1

 The children will continue to take home a RWI book once a week and a ‘reading for pleasure book’.
 The reading for pleasure book can be changed as and when needed.
 The children will be provided with a reading folder and can place this in the ‘book changing’ box if a new book is required.
 Please make sure that your child’s reading diary is signed daily.

-In Maths this term we are focusing on the skills of counting, recognising and writing numbers to ten in word and number form.
-We will become experts at using the part whole model to partition numbers to 10, creating number bonds and using ten frames as concrete resources to facilitate our maths mastery skills.
-Having mastered the part whole model we will use the skills we have developed to add and subtract within 10!
-Towards the end of the term we will focus on naming and making patterns with 2D and 3D shapes.
+In Maths this term we are focusing on the skills of counting, recognising and writing numbers to 50 in word and number form.
+We will become experts at using a ten frame and counters to add and subtract numbers to 20, using our number bonds to facilitate our maths mastery skills.
+Towards the end of the first half term we will move on to basic multiplication and division.
+During the last part of the term we will be focusing on numbers to 100 and an introduction to time and money.
 Please continue to use the NumBots app at home.
 It’s a great way for your child to continue to develop their maths skills!

 Our class saint is St Cecilia.
 This term we will be focusing on the following units: